marbu/blog-marbu-eu/about.md

 ## About the blog

-Every now and then I publish a post about a topic I find worth looking into.
-It can be something interesting I'm dealing with, or a simple demonstration for a friend or colleague, polished for a wider audience.
+Every now and then I run into something interesting enough for me to write about.
+It could be someting I have some experience with, a topic I find fascinating and worth learning about or just a simple demonstration for a friend or colleague, polished for a wider audience.
+Most of the posts deals with technology, programming, GNU/Linux systems and open source software in genral.

 Opinions presented here in this blog are my own and doesn't represent neither company I work for nor any open source project I'm involved with.